 Q: Who is eligible to submit a Dissertation Grant proposal?

 A: Dissertation grants are intended to support one year of research conducted as part of the doctoral dissertation requirement and conducted under the guidance of a faculty dissertation advisor.
-The major portion of the research should be completed between May 1, 2013, and April 30, 2014.
+The major portion of the research should be completed between June 1, 2014, and May 31, 2015.
 At the time of the application, the dissertation should be in the early stage of development.

 Q: Are non-U.S. citizens eligible to submit a proposal for a grant?